 Kimberley the capital of South Africa’s Northern Cape province has a deep relation to diamonds mining.
 The Big Hole in Kimberley is the result of diamonds mining in the last century.
 Like the gold rush in the USA, South Africa had a diamonds rush.
 The mine closed in 1914.
-Since this time the mine was just a big hole for Kimberley.
+Since this time the mine was just an attraction for Kimberley.
 However, in the 1960s a rethinking of the hole came up.
 The idea was born to turn the old mine into a museum.

 The entire museum splits up into different sections.
-The entrance hall with shops and the ticket counter is the starting point for the museums’ tour.
+The entrance hall with shops and the ticket counter is the starting point for the museums’ tour indeed.
 Another part is the Big Hole with the visitor platform.
-From here everybody can have an amazing look into the old mine.
-Besides the platform, historical mining equipment gives a view of the mining work.
+From here I got an amazing look into the old mine.
+Beside the platform historical mining equipment gives a deep view of the mining work.
 Indeed, the highlight is the diamond collection at the end of the guided tour.
 And finally a rebuilt part of old Kimberley.